-Think outside the box, too.
-Besides essential oils, you can also get stress relieving lotions (Love Beauty and Planet Argan Oil and Lavender body lotion smells amazing), bath products, and more!
+- Think outside the box, too.
+Besides lavender oils, you can also get stress relieving lotions (Love Beauty and Planet Argan Oil and Lavender body lotion smells amazing), bath products like bath soak, body wash, or bath bombs, and more!

 I love receiving fancy shampoo for holidays, but a gift card for Sephora or Ulta is always nice, too.

 However, for a more thoughtful gift that’s fun to receive throughout the year, consider a subscription to BirchBox or Ipsy.

 Mindfulness Gifts for Mental Health

 Mindfulness gifts make a great mental wellbeing gifts.